120 Best One-on-One Meeting Questions for Employees to Ask in 2025

 2. Set meeting expectations and goals

-Getting clarity about what you want to achieve from this meeting can streamline the meeting flow and remove the tension beforehand.
+Clarifying what you want to achieve from this meeting can streamline the flow and remove the tension beforehand.

 A few examples of one-on-one meeting goals are: